solcloud/NiceOS/README.md

 make build
 ```

 If you publish your presets to _GitHub_, do not forget to use [niceos](https://github.com/topics/niceos) tag on your repository.
+[Raspberry Pi video](https://youtu.be/3LGnqtkq2Ak) ▶

 ## Build dependencies